 - Avoid a sedentary life, as bone remodels based on the stresses put on it.
 Even a lower-impact exercise like walking will improve bone density compared to no exercise at all.

 - Join the resistance.
 Strength (or resistance) training, especially those using osteogenic loading like OsteoStrong) puts short-term stresses on bone that encourage it to remodel to meet the challenge– and also builds muscle.
 If you use a supplement containing calcium, aim to take it 30 minutes before load-bearing exercise.

 - Have a Heart.
-Cardiovascular exercise is important for balanced fitness, but do not over-exercise.
+Cardiovascular exercise is important for balanced fitness and a healthy mood, but do not over-exercise.
 20 to 30 minute sessions are great, but too much cardio depletes nutrients and can compromise your goals.
 Learn in Rebuild Your Bones about how to optimize your exercise with less cardio, more strength, and, often, less effort, if you have become a cardio queen!

 - Lessen your exposure to xenoestrogens.
 Avoid these estrogen-like hormone disruptors in food, plastic, beauty, bath, and household products.
 Examples include BPA, phthalates, parabens, and most pesticides.
 Choose organic foods and avoid BPA-lined cans.
 Avoid “fragrance” on labels and instead choose products scented with essential oils.
 Avoid plastic-wrapped food, especially warming foods in plastic.
 Choose organic foods to limit pesticide, antibiotic, and growth hormone exposure.
 Disrupting your estrogen metabolism with these foreign compounds can not only bring on early menopause, but also wreak havoc with your bone density.

 STEP THREE – SUPPLEMENTATION: Don’t get lured in by ineffective megadoses of vitamins- choose optimal micronutrient levels to support balanced bone without compromising safety.
-Ensure supplements are supplemental to (not a replacement for) a healthy, well-rounded diet.

 - Calcium is safe to supplement.
 Calcium insufficiency and deficiency are associated with bone loss and bone pain, muscle cramps, and an irregular heartbeat.
-Calcium supplementation is safe and effective if you respect your body’s limit of absorbing 500-600 mg of calcium at once and do not over-supplement.
-We formulated our Nutreince daily multivitamin with this optimal level of calcium in the highly absorbable form of calcium such as calcium citrate, calcium potassium phosphate citrate, or calcium malate.
+Calcium supplementation is safe and effective if you respect your body’s limit of absorbing 500-600 mg of calcium at once and do not over-supplement- and be mindful to choose a highly absorbable form of calcium such as calcium citrate, calcium potassium phosphate citrate, or calcium malate.
 Avoid algae-based calcium products for their poor absorption and high heavy metal reports.

 - Magnesium is safe to supplement- away from calcium.
 Magnesium insufficiency and deficiency is associated with muscle cramps, an irregular heartbeat, insomnia, high blood pressure, bone loss, and diabetes.
 Magnesium helps build your bones, cope with stress, and even protects your cells- bone included- against the excitotoxic damage caused by daily electromagnetic radiation from your cellphone or laptop.
 In fact, it appears that all the enzymes that metabolize vitamin D require magnesium, and low magnesium has been shown to decrease production of vitamin D’s active form, 1,25(OH)2D3 (calcitriol).
-Because magnesium competes with calcium for absorption, we do not recommend supplementing them at the same time.
-Our Nutreince formulation separates calcium and magnesium into different doses so you get the best of both minerals.
+Because magnesium competes with calcium for absorption, we do not recommend supplementing them at the same time- this is why our nutreince multivitamin separates calcium and magnesium into morning and evening doses!

 - Vitamin D3 improves intestinal calcium absorption and slightly increases magnesium absorption.
 Because vitamin D increases the protein calbindin that helps you absorb calcium, eating or supplementing them together is ideal.
-Learn about benefits beyond bone health, and why we recommend 2000 IU per day, in this post.
+Avoid supplementing vitamin D at the same time as vitamin K2 because they compete for absorption.

 - Vitamin K2 gets calcium out of arteries and into bones.
 It isn’t enough to just get calcium into the body.
 You must complex that calcium in bone matrix.
 Enter vitamin K2, which helps remove calcium in your arteries and put it in your bones, reducing risk of heart attack while strengthening your skeleton.
 We spare no expense to bring you the K2 delta version in nutreince– the most shelf stable and effective version of vitamin K2 on the market!

 - Vitamin E reduces bone e-rosion.
 Research suggests the delta-tocotrienol form of vitamin E maintains the surface of bone and reduces bone resorption.
 Choose a supplement with more than just the alpha-tocopherol form, such as our multivitamin.

-- Omega-3 fatty acids.
+- Omega-3 fatty acids improve bone mineral density.
 In a perfect world, you could regularly eat clean, omega-3 rich seafood free of heavy metals and loaded with bone-mineral-boosting DHA.
 But our modern world does not always allow for such.
 Supplemental fish oil can provide both quality and convenience without compromising nutrition, is far more effective in the beneficial triglyceride form, and should contain 1500 – 4000 mg of EPA and DHA (far more than many fish, krill, or algae supplements provide) if you want the metabolic benefits.
 Check out our Origin Omega.

 With so much you can do every day to support your bone health, we recommend you avoid strontium supplementation.
 Strontium supplementation is more likely to reduce your bone quality than strengthen it, with side effects ranging from unpleasant to life-threatening.
 The win-win?
 Every intervention listed above can improve your quality of life in more than one way, and in our latest book, we outline forty healing habits that you can make part of your bone-building lifestyle today!
 So go ahead, take a relaxing bath, curl up with a life-changing copy of Rebuild Your Bones, indulge in a delicious plate of wild-caught salmon and roasted vegetables, and meet your micronutrient needs with greater ease through smart supplementation.
+Bon(e) appetit!